scionproto/scion/doc/cryptography/drkey.rst

 - COLIBRI
 - EPIC

-In the DRKey system, the key establishment is offloaded to the certificate service (CS).
+In the DRKey system, the key establishment is offloaded to the Control Service (CS).
-Certificates services exchange top-level keys that will be used afterwards to derive lower level keys locally.
+Control services exchange top-level keys that will be used afterwards to derive lower level keys locally.
 The DRKey system leverages efficient key derivation and pseudorandom functions to derive keys in the hierarchy from top to bottom.